Egyptian invasion of Harar: Expeditions into Nole and Ala territory (1874–1875)

-Jaldessa
+In 1874, the Egyptians led a large force from Zeila to Hararghe.
+The Nole and Ala, the most powerful groups in the region, led a series of campaigns against them.
 Before the Egyptian occupation, Jaldessa and the Harar-Berbera trade route were under Nole Oromo control.
 According to a report on Harar the Nole Oromo numbered about 142,000 and were centred in Jaldessa (the border between the Issa and Nole).
 The Nole had subjugated the Issa near Jaldessa, and were the dominant clan there.
 The Egyptians arrived in Jaldessa in 1875, and peacefully took control of the city around the time the Ughaz of the Issa Robleh Farah moved his seat to Jaldessa.

 Battle of Gaflole

 In September 1875, a large Afran Qallo force under Orfo Jilo Biko ambushed the Egyptian army west of Harar.
-In the battle the Egyptians captured Ali ibn Abu Bakr, a Harari-Oromo nobleman.
+In the battle the Egyptians captured Ali ibn Abu Bakr, uncle of the ruler of Harar.
 Ali ruled the territory of Igu, and was the cousin of the emirs of Harar and Zeila.
 When Rauf invited the Harari leaders to discuss the occupation, Ali Abu Bakr offered to betray his cousin.